GeronGao/muduo/README.md

 # Intro #
 ---

-[AlexStocks/muduo](https://github.com/AlexStocks/muduo) is a fork of [chenshuo/muduo](https://github.com/chenshuo/muduo) in which you can not commit a issue.
+[AlexStocks/muduo](https://github.com/AlexStocks/muduo) is a fork of [chenshuo/muduo](https://github.com/chenshuo/muduo).

-So I create another repo [penguin-diors/muduo](https://github.com/penguin-diors/muduo) which is a copy of [AlexStocks/muduo](https://github.com/AlexStocks/muduo) to track issues.

 Any issue or pr is welcome.

 # DOC #
 ---